johnstonskj/datalog-specs/book/src/vnd_datalog_text/introduction.md

 _This section is non-normative_.

 Datalog is a logic programming language and a subset of the earlier Prolog[^1].
 The language is interesting as it can be used as a data query language akin to SQL with some important additional capabilities such as recursive queries.
-It is also expressive enough to allow for it’s use as an entailment mechanism for ontology languages such as the Web Ontology Language (OWL)[^2] and the Semantic Web.
+It is also expressive enough to allow for its use as an entailment mechanism for ontology languages such as the Web Ontology Language (OWL)[^2] and the Semantic Web.

 The specific language that may be represented by the DATALOG-TEXT grammar includes typed attributes and functional dependencies for relations, negated and arithmetic literals, disjunction in rule heads, and constraint rules.
 With the exception of required support for typed attributes the other _language features_ are opt-in using _pragmas_.